-Note: The City of Richmond utilizes these funds pursuant to Code of Virginia § 36-105 only for the operation of the Department of Planning and Development Review, which functions as the defined "local building department" for the City.
-The permitting process requires work by other departments and the department itself is supported by other departments; no funds from Code of Virginia § 36-105 are transferred to reimburse this work.
+Note: The City of Richmond utilizes these funds pursuant to Code of Virginia § 36-105 primarily for operation of the Permits & Inspections and Code Enforcement divisions within the Department of Planning and Development Review (PDR), which functions as the defined "local building department" for the City, as well as additional indirect costs that support the building department functions.

-- Reviewing and approving Plans of Development and Subdivisions - Reviewing and presenting Special Use Permits, Rezonings, Conditional Use Permits, etc. to City Council for approval - Overseeing operations of the Planning Commission and Public Art Commission; Participating in city-initiated zoning projects and Master Plan updates - Provide advice and analysis for proposed developments that may not be permitted by current underlying zoning regulations - Perform permitting functions, plan review and inspections mandated by the Virginia Construction code, federal law and local ordinance - Administer the inspection program for new elevator installations as well as elevator maintenance to ensure public safety - Collect all fees related to permitting, plan review and inspections and reconcile - Issue Certificates of Occupancy for new buildings, new businesses and buildings with alterations, additions - Provide leadership for the department - Provide fiscal accountability for the department - Provide Administrative oversight for department personnel - Provide administrative oversight for department programs - Provide administrative and professional support to the Commission of Architectural Review and the Urban Design Committee - Ensure Section 106 review compliance for all HUD funded undertakings in the city - Provide professional staff to assists with the development of long range and small areas plans - Perform review and on-site inspections to confirm compliance with land use regulations for new and existing developments - Perform inspections related to request for zoning violations related to legal use of property and buildings - Review and process requests for business-related requests to obtain appropriate licenses - Processes applications and requests in expedient manner to promote business activity, construction and development - · Reviews parking and bicycle facilities on private property for code conformance - Provide informational and other services for the public, financial and legal institutions and other City agencies
+- Reviewing and approving Plans of Development and Subdivisions - Reviewing and presenting Special Use Permits, Rezonings, Conditional Use Permits, etc. to City Council for approval - Overseeing operations of the Planning Commission and Public Art Commission; Participating in city-initiated zoning projects and Master Plan updates - Provide advice and analysis for proposed developments that may not be permitted by current underlying zoning regulations - Perform permitting functions, plan review and inspections mandated by the Virginia Construction code, federal law and local ordinance - Administer the inspection program for new elevator installations as well as elevator maintenance to ensure public safety - Collect all fees related to permitting, plan review and inspections and reconcile - · Issue Certificates of Occupancy for new buildings, new businesses and buildings with alterations, additions - Provide leadership for the department - Provide fiscal accountability for the department - Provide Administrative oversight for department personnel - Provide administrative oversight for department programs - Provide administrative and professional support to the Commission of Architectural Review and the Urban Design Committee - Ensure Section 106 review compliance for all HUD funded undertakings in the city - Provide professional staff to assists with the development of long range and small areas plans - Perform review and on-site inspections to confirm compliance with land use regulations for new and existing developments - Perform inspections related to request for zoning violations related to legal use of property and buildings - Review and process requests for business-related requests to obtain appropriate licenses - Processes applications and requests in expedient manner to promote business activity, construction and development - · Reviews parking and bicycle facilities on private property for code conformance - Provide informational and other services for the public, financial and legal institutions and other City agencies